-The Australian government’s awareness of these risks prompted them to pass the Security Legislation Amendment (Critical Infrastructure Protection) Act 2022 (SLACIP Act) last month, to increase the security of our critical infrastructure.
-These latest amendments introduce new and enhanced obligations for risk management programs and security respectively.
+In response to growing cyber security risks, the Australian government passed the Security Legislation Amendment (Critical Infrastructure Protection) Act 2022 (SLACIP Act), to increase the security of our critical infrastructure.
+These latest amendments introduce new and enhanced obligations for risk management programs and security respectively.1

 This is a first for many sectors; and organisations will need to move quickly to achieve the legislated protocols and systems.

 Critical Infrastructure is Facing a Multi-Pronged Cyber Threat

 Critical infrastructure now encompasses our energy, financial, electricity, liquid fuel, gas, water, broadcasting, hospitals, defence and electricity assets.
 Our daily life depends on these vital systems and these systems depend on secure digital networks.

 Securing these systems from cyber-attacks is top of mind across the globe in the wake of highly publicised ransomware attacks on critical infrastructure.
 The attack surface has broadened even further because many providers rolled out IoT devices during the pandemic.

 Geo-political Tensions are Increasing Threat of Cyber Attacks